apache/metron/metron-deployment/other-examples/manual-install/Manual_Install_CentOS6.md

 # cp -rp /root/metron/metron-deployment/packaging/docker/rpm-docker/RPMS/noarch/* /localrepo/
 # createrepo /localrepo
 ```
-If you're doing a multi node install, also copy the packages to the other nodes:
+If you're doing a multi node install, also create localrepo on the nodes and copy the packages to the other nodes:
 ```
+# ssh root@node2 mkdir /localrepo
-# scp /localrepo/* <replace_with_node_ip>:/localrepo/
+# scp /localrepo/*\.rpm root@node2:/localrepo/.
+# ssh root@node2 yum install createrepo -y
-# createrepo /localrepo
+# ssh root@node2 createrepo /localrepo
 ```
-- Make sure to run `createrepo /localrepo` on every node!
+- Make sure to do the above on each node.

 Fetch & create logrotate script for Hadoop Services:
 ```